University of Virginia School of Law

 Students who plan to attend University of Virginia School of Law can apply for a full scholarship to attend any BARBRI Law Preview session so they can learn from the nation’s leading law school professors and attorney lecturers what to expect and how to succeed in law school.

-To be eligible for a Law Preview Diversity Scholarship, applicants must (i) be a member of a racial or ethnic group that has been historically underrepresented in the legal profession, (ii) a member of the LGBTQ community, (iii) differently-abled students or (iii) a woman.
+To be eligible for a Law Preview Diversity Scholarship, applicants must (i) be a member of a racial or ethnic group that has been historically underrepresented in the legal profession, (ii) a member of the LGBTQ community, (iii) a student with a disability, or (iv) a woman.
 To be eligible, the applicant must also be enrolled to begin law school in the fall.

 ** PLEASE NOTE: Students who enroll in Law Preview on their own to reserve a seat will be refunded in full if they ultimately receive a scholarship.**